 The IRB Office uses one form for both limited/expedited and full reviews.
 A research study can be approved as "limited/expedited" if it is "minimal risk".
 Research that presents "more than minimal risk(s)" to participants will receive Full Review.

 Please use this form if you would like to extend the time period of an approved full review study.
 Research studies that have gone through Exempt or Limited/Expedited IRB reviews do not have expiration dates and therefore researchers do not need to submit a continuing review form.
-This form is submitted through IRBNet Release at least once a year 30 days before the expiration date of the original approval as shown on the approval letter.
+This form is submitted through IRBNet at least once a year 30 days before the expiration date of the original approval as shown on the approval letter.
 Please submit all documents to be used in your research (including CITI training, consent forms, surveys, etc.) along with the application, even if they have not changed.
+Continuing reviews need to be submitted as a subsequent package - please do not create a new package.

 Please fill out this form if you a CSUSM faculty who teaches a course where students engage in research.
 Please review the Course and Intructional IRB Review Guidelines to determine if what your students are doing as part of a course qualifies for this review type of review.